Have you ever wondered about the types of herons in Alabama? Alabama is home to some amazing wildlife, including many species of birds.

 The Tricolored Heron (Egretta tricolor) is a beautiful species in the southeastern United States, up north of Virginia.

-This bird can typically be seen in the marsh and shallow wetlands but may also venture into wooded areas near streams or ponds.
+This bird is typically found in marshes and shallow wetlands but may also venture into wooded areas near streams or ponds.

 The Tricolored Heron is most easily identified by its long neck and greenish-gray to purple body with white stripes on the front.